Undergraduate Library Fellowship

 This cohort driven program promotes peer-to-peer learning and mentorship opportunities with the shared goal of improving Berkeley Library services and spaces.
 Fellows are expected to foster connections between the Library’s ecosystem and undergraduate communities by delivering peer-to-peer services in either the Makerspace or as a Library Research consultant.
 Fellows are empowered to become library champions and contribute to the vision for the Center for Connected Learning.

-Contact Kristina Bush with inquiries about the Undergraduate Library Fellowship Program.
+Contact the Instruction Services Division with inquiries about the Undergraduate Library Fellowship Program.

 Applications for the 2022-23 Library Undergraduate Fellowships closed on April 8, 2022.
 Please check back for a link to next year’s application.